Open Shortest Path First - OSPF - Protocol

 log-adjacency-changesis enabled by default.
 It logs a single message when a peer transitions to/from FULL state.

-Define (Custom) OSPF Parameters on the Interfaces
+Defining (Custom) OSPF Parameters on the Interfaces

 There are a number of custom parameters you can define for OSPF, including: